Community Voices

 FORLOSALTOS?

-ForLosAltos is a grassroots advocacy group to drive positive change in our community through better community priorities, fiscal transparency and real public input related to government decision-making that impact our public lands, spend our public dollars and secure public trust.
+ForLosAltos is a grassroots group to drive positive change in our community through better community priorities, fiscal transparency and real public input related to government decision-making on public lands.

 Our first effort is to promote a community voice for the need for better City priorities and planning processes for downtown parking plazas and citywide parks.

-Next, are taking steps for a voter initiative to let residents vote on any irreversible replacement or repurposing of public lands.
+Next, are taking steps to explore a broader voter initiative to let residents vote on any irreversible replacement or repurposing of public lands.

 We are your friends, neighbors and local businesses who love Los Altos.
 Join us!